Ballblazer Champions: Reception

 The game received mixed reviews.
 In Japan, where the game was ported and published by Bullet-Proof Software on October 23, 1997, Famitsu gave it a score of 22 out of 40.

 The game received a wide range of opinions from reviewers.
 Adam Douglas from IGN said that "For fans of the original game, BallBlazer Champions offers a nostalgic update.
 But for everyone else, stick to the normal sports."
-Trent C. Ward from GameSpot stated that "it's obvious that LucasArts has devoted some serious time to making a conversion title that takes full advantage of the PlayStation high-speed graphics engine".
-He added that the play controls take a little getting used to.
 Ward's biggest praise about the game was with the multiplayer mode, which he says adds to the game's replay value.
 A Next Generation critic similarly described it as "A good one-player game, but even better with two players."
 Contrarily, GamePro said that "Even though it has an interesting premise, BBC ultimately rockets its way into the 'who cares' bin."
 Shawn Smith of Electronic Gaming Monthly said "The different play modes were fun (my personal favorite being freeplay) and the competition was pretty fierce at times", while his co-reviewer Dan Hsu said that "The choppy and speedy animation combined with the loose controls make the game very difficult to follow, especially in the two-player mode."

 The most widely praised aspect of the graphics was the lighting effects.
 Several critics found the game's sound uninspired.
 Another common complaint was that the arenas are too large, frequently resulting in situations where the two players simply drive around in isolation from each other.

 The game was named the Best Multi-Player Game of the Year in PSExtreme Magazine's 1997 Extreme Awards.